discourse/discourse_docker/README.md

 4. **Bootstrap** the image: `sudo ./launcher bootstrap app`
 5. **Start** the image: `sudo ./launcher start app`

-Note: you can add yourself to the docker group if you wish to avoid `sudo` with `usermod -aG docker <your-user-name>`.
+Note: you can add yourself to the Docker group if you wish to avoid `sudo` with `usermod -aG docker <your-user-name>`.

 ### Directory Structure